The perfect introduction to fly fishing paradise

 After showers and setting up camp at Mammoth Hot Springs we will have plenty of time to walk down to the Gardner River in search of its large trout brown, rainbow, and cutthroat trout.

 Using all we have learned about fly fishing and backpacking we will spend four days catching native Yellowstone Cutthroat in the pristine and picturesque Lamar Valley section of the park.
-After exiting the backcountry we will head into Jackson Hole for another round of showers and some pizza.
+After exiting the backcountry we will head back towards Bozeman for another round of showers and some much-deserved pizza.

 - Yellowstone Cutthroat